Fergus Greer: Photography

 In 1999, Greer was appointed as the official war artist for the Kosovo campaign and was embedded with his old regiment, the Irish Guards.
 He published his work in 2001 in the book Kosovo, with a foreword by General Mike Jackson, who had led the campaign.
 One of the photographs from the book is now in the collection at the National Portrait Gallery, London.

 In December 2006, when Greer came back to live in the UK, he was commissioned by Clarence House to return to Sandhurst to photograph Prince William and Prince Harry.
 The informal double portrait was taken in the Commandant's House and was supposed to be used at the Concert for Diana in 2007; however, it was never published.
 The photograph was seen publicly for the first time in 2011 at an exhibition at the National Portrait Gallery, London.
 Vanity Fair suggested that this portrait was the start of "a new dress-code option: royal casual."

 The interest in the "most remarkable portfolio of work" with Leigh Bowery has been enduring.
 In 2002, Greer published a collection of photos in the book Leigh Bowery Looks.
 Greer's photos of Bowery have featured in numerous exhibitions over the years.
 In 2019 the Michael Hoppen Gallery in London hosted the exhibition "Fergus Greer, Leigh Bowery, Looks".
 One review of the exhibition says, "Half a century later, London feels more grey and colorless than ever.
 We'll never see Bowery again in the flesh: his true medium.
 But Greer's vital document lives on: a blueprint for a new generation of club kids and freaks tracing their evolution."
 The online art magazine Dazed Digital said, "Greer photographed Bowery in what have become some of the most richly classic and culturally important portraits of the artist to date.
 The permanent relevance of Greer's images is found in the way they have culturally preserved the icon."

-Greer's photographs are extensively used in the major retrospective exhibition "Leigh Bowery!" at the Tate Modern, which opened in February 2025.
+Greer's photographs were extensively used in the major retrospective exhibition "Leigh Bowery!" at the Tate Modern, which opened in February 2025.
 The Independent comments that the photographs are "brilliant".
 The National Portrait Gallery owns 17 of these photographs, including: